HeliXonProtein/PyroSys/README.md

 conda install -c conda-forge -c pytorch -c nvidia pytorch pytorch-cuda pyrosys
 ```
 Conda based installation is recommended.
-If you want to install the latest version or you want to contribute to PyroSys, please refer to the [Development Guide](./docs/development.md).
+If you want to install the latest version or you want to contribute to PyroSys, please refer to the [Installation Guide](https://jubilant-adventure-plyengq.pages.github.io/installation/).

 ## 💡 Contributing